-ITEC Learning Technologies Limited operates as a non-profit making Company Limited by Guarantee, governed by a Board of Directors.
+ITEC Learning Technologies Limited operates as a not-for-profit Company Limited by Guarantee, governed by a voluntary Board of Directors.

 ITEC was set up by Basildon Borough Council in 1983 with the principle objective of providing information technology training for the benefit of the Basildon district.
 Training commenced in February 1984, since which time provision has developed to offer a comprehensive service in public and private sector training for employers and learners across the Thames Gateway South Essex.

 In 2001 we established our commercial department, changed our name from Basildon ITEC to ITEC Learning Technologies and re-branded ourselves with new logos and signage.
 We introduced new courses including Microsoft and CompTIA qualifications, and updated many of our training rooms to improve our facilities for our clients.

 In the 34 years that ITEC has been delivering training, our youth programmes have been some of our most successful, and to this day we still continue to attract 100’s of applicants to join our Apprenticeship programmes each year.

 We are one of the leading IT Training Providers in Essex and one of the few able to offer a full range of Technical IT Apprenticeships.